snimu/blog/contents/byte-latent-transformer/article.md

 To replicate this, the authors add n-gram embeddings to the byte embeddings.
 At each byte-position, they take the n-gram over the current and (n-1) previous bytes, and map it to an embedding.
 This n-gram embedding is added to the single-byte embedding.

 This presents a big problem: there is a gigantic number of n-grams over just a few bytes.
-There are 256 possible bytes at each position.
-How many possible unique combinations of length four are there, let alone of length eight?
+There are 256 possible bytes at each position, so how many possible unique combinations of length four are there, let alone of length eight?
 The numbers are ridiculously large.

 To remedy this, the authors do two things: